pxsloot/cpm_disk_factory/README.md

 ## usage

 Put everything you want to appear on the image in the `content/[a-p]` directory.
-Run the script, use `dd` or `win32image` to put the `CPM128.img` on a cfcard.
+Alternatively you can remove a content/? directory and put a 8MB diskimage in place with the name '?.CPM'.
+The script will then use that disk image as partition (this is terrible UX, so kinda just like cp/m) Run the script, use `dd` or `win32image` to put the `CPM128.img` on a cfcard.

 Or use the RC2014 emulator with the `cfdisk.ide` image: